ChameleonBot/Bot/README.md

 # APIs
 _Coming soon_

+# Contributing
+Want to contribute, check out the [Contribution Guide](https://github.com/ChameleonBot/Bot/blob/master/CONTRIBUTING.md).

 ## ⚠️ Work in Progress
 This is a work in progress so expect improvements as well as breaking changes!

-Chameleon *is* functional however there is still a lot to do before it is *complete*
+Chameleon is *functional* however there is still a lot to do before it is *complete*

 * The Web and Real time messaging APIs can do _a lot_ -
 I have built support for the core/most common features but they are incomplete.